balisujohn/balisujohn.github.io/_posts/2021-10-08-simple-vpn-automation-for-linux.markdown

 ````
 from your terminal, regardless of what directory you are in.

-This script is very simple and is nothing more than a set of aliases to other commands, but with a bit of bash or python scripting you can use the same strategy to get powerful custom scripts that you can access regardless of the current directory.
+This script is very simple and provides nothing more than a set of aliases to other commands, but with a bit of bash or python scripting you can create aliases to powerful custom scripts.

-If you have feedback about this blog post, feel free to email me at mylastname at wisc dot edu.
+If you have feedback about this blog-post, feel free to email me at mylastname at wisc dot edu.
+Alternatively, feel free to directly pull request any corrections to the repository.
+This whole blog is released under a GPL3.0 license.